"Let's Talk About" Series, Blog, Natural Beauty

-- Tie back your hair and roll up any long sleeves.
+- Tie back your hair and roll up long sleeves.

 - Gently press your fingertips all over your face, lifting them up, and pressing back down.
 As the honey dries a bit, you can feel this process pulling your skin.
 This brings blood flow and vitality to all of those tiny blood vessels!

-- After about ten minutes or so, run some water and splash your face clean.
+- After about ten minutes or so, splash your face clean.
 If you rinse with nice warm water, you shouldn’t have to use soap.
 Let yourself feel clean and new.

 - Pat your face dry again, and look at your glow!
 This simple ritual helps to remove blackheads and restore vitality to your skin when performed regularly.

 I find that this simple honey facial is a totally enjoyable activity, and it truly works to help clean the skin and leave you feeling moisturized!
 Give it a try and let me know what you think!

 Get more honey facial recipes from Herbal Academy!

 Get updates from Pixie's Pocket: brewing and herbs in your inbox: